icy/google-group-crawler/README.md

     In this example, the `hook` will check if the output file is empty, and send a warning to the standard error device.

-2. After you set your environment variable `_HOOK_FILE` which should be the path to your file.
+2. Set your environment variable `_HOOK_FILE` which should be the path to your file.
 For example,

         export _GROUP=archlinuxvn
         export _HOOK_FILE=$HOME/bin/wget.hook.sh